xzzulz/xoL/README.md

 ## Specs

 This repository contains the specs for the language, in the form of a webpage.
+Currently a work in progress.
 See it: http://nzonbi.github.io/xoL/

 ## Introduction